moody415/moody415/README.md

 Software Engineer
 -----------------

 I am a young ambitious adult.
 From a young age I was fascinated with applications, technology, and business.
 I have a passion for technological and business innovations.
-My goal is to pursue my passion and one day create a product where I can combine both into a reality.
-Everyday I am striving closer and closer to that goal!
+My goal is to pursue my passion and one day create a product where I can combine both into a live product.
 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [mahmudul8522@gmail.com](mailto:MAHMUDUL8522@GMAIL.COM)
 * 🧠  I'm learning React, Node, and refining my skills of Mern Stack